Gas Station (TypeScript)

 3: Create an API access key and copy it into the file.

 You use API access keys to interact with Shinami's services.
-For this tutorial, we'll create one access key that has Gas Station rights for Testnet.
-See our Authentication and API Keys guide for info on how to set up a key and link it to the fund you created in step 1.
+For this tutorial, we'll create one access key that has Gas Station and Node Service rights for Testnet.
+The Gas Station rights are for transaction sponsorship and the Node Service rights are for transaction submission.
+See our Authentication and API Keys guide for info on how to set up a key with rights to multiple services.
+Then. link it to the fund you created in step 1.

 Add it to the gas_station.ts file

-Once you have your key, use it as the value for the SHINAMI_TESTNET_GAS_KEY constant.
+Once you have your key, use it as the value for the SHINAMI_TESTNET_GAS_AND_REST_API_KEY constant.
 You'll see that we immediately use it to instantiate a Gas Station client (for sponsoring transactions).

 4: Open your Shinami dashboard